 What Is Aerial Cinematography?

-At its most basic level, aerial cinematography involves using a camera mounted to an aircraft to record a scene.
+At its most basic level, aerial cinematography involves a camera mounted to an aircraft to record a scene.

-More specifically, the term usually refers to filming by mounting the camera to a helicopter.
+The term usually refers to filming by mounting the camera to a helicopter.

 As such, they provide unique opportunities for capturing images from angles that are not possible from the ground.